thoughtspot/dev-workshop/workshop.md

 #### Bonus: Using Platform APIs and TML

 * How to use ThoughtSpot Everywhere APIs and ThoughtSpot Modeling Language to perform typical devops tasks
-* Using Postman to manage API collections with Thought
+* Using Postman to manage API collections with ThoughtSpot